 What is the Direct Method?

 The direct method is one of the two methods used while preparing a cash flow statement.
-It is a form of accounting treatment used on the financial components of an organization that are to be accounted for in the cash flow statement.
+It is an accounting treatment that uses the actual cash inflows and outflows from the company’s operations.
+The direct method is also known as the income statement method.

-- The direct method is a form of accounting treatment used on the financial components of an organization that are to be accounted for in the cash flow statement.
+- The direct method is one of two different accounting treatments used to prepare the cash flow statement.

 - It requires the use of the actual cash inflows and outflows of the organization.